 Army Major General Rank

-This soldier is the Army's third in command.
+This is the Army's third in command

-In the Army's hierarchy, major general ranks below lieutenant general but above brigadier general, making the position third from the top.
+In the Army's hierarchy, major general ranks below general and lieutenant general but above brigadier general, making the position third from the top.
 Sometimes referred to as two-star generals, major generals wear an insignia on their shoulders bearing two stars.

-The rank was first established by the Army in 1775 at its inception, but was abolished in 1802.
+The rank was first established by the Army at its inception in 1775 but was abolished in 1802.
 The rank of major general was restored not long after, ahead of the War of 1812.

 Army Major General Explained

-The rank of major general is a permanent one, and the highest possible rank an officer can achieve during peacetime.
+The rank of major general is a permanent one, and it is the highest possible rank an officer can achieve during peacetime.
 Any ranks above major general are considered temporary and linked to a given role, such as commanding a division during wartime.

 The Army's major general is the equivalent rank to a rear admiral in the Navy or Coast Guard.